 - isolating, ignoring or refusing to work with certain people

 - displaying offensive material such as pornography or sexist / racist cartoons, or the distribution of such material via email / text message or any other format.

 - any other forms of harassment or victimisation.

-The items on the above list of unacceptable behaviours are considered to be disciplinary offences within The Kyudokanand can lead to disciplinary action being taken.
-KMA does, however, encourage instructors to resolve misunderstandings and problems informally wherever possible, depending on the circumstances.
+The items on the above list of unacceptable behaviours are considered to be disciplinary offences within the club and can lead to disciplinary action being taken.
+Kyudokan Karate does, however, encourage instructors to resolve misunderstandings and problems informally wherever possible, depending on the circumstances.
 However, whether dealt with informally or formally, it is important for instructors who may have caused offence to understand that it is no defence to say that they did not intend to do so, or to blame individuals for being over sensitive.
 It is the impact of the behaviour, rather than the intent, that counts, and that should shape the solution found both to the immediate problem and to preventing further similar problems in the future.

 Complaints of discrimination

-- KMA will treat seriously all complaints of unlawful discrimination on any forbidden grounds made by instructors, sponsors, students, parents or other third parties and will take action where appropriate.
+- Kyudokan Karate will treat seriously all complaints of unlawful discrimination on any forbidden grounds made by instructors, sponsors, students, parents or other third parties and will take action where appropriate.

 - All complaints will be investigated in accordance with the organisation’s grievance, complaints or disciplinary procedure, as appropriate and the complainant will be informed of the outcome in line with these procedures.

 - We will also monitor the number and outcomes of complaints of discrimination made by instructors, sponsors, students, parents or other third parties.